 If you are between the ages of 18 and 30, then the New Zealand working holiday visa is a great way to see this fantastic country.
 Backpacking New Zealand is something I highly recommend.
 It’s the perfect place to spend a year living and working due to the amazing scenery!

 Despite, being far away from pretty much everywhere, living in New Zealand is an experience I wouldn’t swap for anything.
 I absolutely loved living here.
 The ability to do so many things such as go hiking, skiing or simply go to the beach during your time off is perfect for an outdoors person like me!

 Working in a new and far away country is a scary prospect, but it is certainly worthwhile andfurthers you as a person.
-The good thing is that there are lots of backpacker jobs in New Zealand in lots of various sectors.
+The good thing is that there are lots of backpacker jobs in New Zealand in various sectors.

 New Zealand working holiday visa guide